centau/ecr/docs/api/Observer.md

 for id: Entity, ...: T... in Observer<T...> do
 ```

+The observer will return entities that have had any components given added or
+changed since the last iteration and still have all components given at the time
+of iteration.

-The entity id followed by the group components are returned.
+The entity followed by the latest component values are returned.

 Components can be added, changed and removed during iteration.
-Newly added components and their entities will not be returned until the next iteration.
+Components added during iteration are not returned for that iteration.

 Will automatically clear the observer unless `Observer:persist()` was called.